 This was a relatively short and fairly easy day even though the weather didn’t cooperate.
 The mountain rescue section of the army was there in force, planning their assault on the back side of the tre cime cliffs.
 I saw them the next day abseiling down rockfaces.
 The views and the rifugio’s location are spectacular.
 I was hoping the weather would improve.

 Day 5 was almost a ‘rest day’.
 The walk from Auronzo to Locatelli via Lavaredo is basically a dawdle.
-The trail is flat, wide and easy for the first stretch to the church as you pass ‘behind’ the tre cime cliffs.
+The trail is flat, wide and easy for the first stretch to the church as you pass ‘behind’ the Tre Cime cliffs.
 It then turns the corner and runs down to Rifugio Lavaredo from where there are a multitude of trails in different directions but two main ones to the forcella Lavaredo / Paternsattel.
 At the saddle you get a view of the Tre Cime / Dreizinnen and a new valley across to Rifugio Locatelli.
 From there it’s a drop to the head of the valley and a short climb up to the refuge – all on a wide, gravelly trail.
 There’s another parallel trail on the side of the rockface if you want.
+Some treat it as a via ferrata.

-Day 6 I now had a day to explore the surrounds and, on the advice of a trail-running banker from near Milan over dinner, I decided to head out east to the refuge near the trenches where the Germans and Italians fought in WW2.
+Day 6 I now had a day to explore the surrounds and, on the advice of a trail-running banker from near Milan over dinner, I decided to head out east to the refuge near the trenches where the Austrians and Italians fought in WW1.
 I needed to avoid the via ferrata because I didn’t have the necessary equipment (helmet, harness and carabiners).
-I would love to do some via ferrata but I was travelling light (8 kgs for my 5 weeks away) plus I was on a through route so wasn’t coming back to an equipment hire supplier location.
+I would love to do some via ferrata but I was travelling light (8 kgs for my 5 weeks away) plus I was on a through route (not a round-trip) so wasn’t coming back to an equipment hire supplier location.

 2) Travel guide tips and hints